 A mama bird is understood to be the prime example of all the positively attributes of what a good parent is perceived to be; protective, supportive and nurturing, but sometimes the best thing a mama bird can do is offer tough love.
 Did you know mama birds push her young out of the nest?!
 In short to the reason why is simply due to the natural cycle of nature… and it’s exactly what my mother did to me back in 2017.
 Now, let me be clear.
 I don’t mean to use the nest as the common symbolic gesture for the ‘home’ (that is another story), but wish to instead resemble the nest as a the ‘comfort zone’ in this post.
 So, here’s how my mama bird kicked me out of the comfort zone.

 Take note: the thing about my family is that they’re a group of people who take action.
 My brother is a mechanical engineer, my mother was a corporate headhunter and my father is a corporate strategist.
 So, it’s easy to pinpoint where my hunger for accomplishment, my frustration of patience and my forthright need to get things done comes from, but I unfortunately was not born with grit.
 After graduation, it’s almost unnecessary to say that my mother became very impatient with me, but loved me through it the only way she knew how.
 After numerous arguments, she gave a particular perspective about life.
 She said,

-Crack open your textbooks and brush away those cobwebs.
-You need to be sharp when someone calls you about a gig!”
+Crack open your textbooks – (You need to be sharp when someone calls you for a gig)

 All in all, you need a supportive team in your life whether the pursuit of purpose is sought after and that team needs to generate from the home.
 Sure, you can have mentors and professors and whatnot, but if the person you have coffee with every morning is skeptical about your ability to achieve what you want in life… it’s going to be a difficult endeavor.
 Life promises to be unfair.
 Don’t make it harder than it has to be.
 Accept it and take in tough love because it’s a form of praise.
 All the earnest directional entities in life derive from reality and have an intensive purpose of challenging you to graduate your past self.
-Find someone who will be real with you when you won’t be and next time you’re stuck in a bind, call out for your mama bird.
+Find someone who will be real with you when you won’t be and next time you’re stuck in a bind, call out to your mama bird.